"Trumpeter Imogen Hancock soared like a seraph..." The Times

 Imogen has premiered a number of solo works including Stephen Dodgson’s Trumpet Concerto and Trinculo by Sally Beamish, commissioned for her by the Park Lane Group.
 In 2015 Imogen was awarded a Julius Isserlis Scholarship by the Royal Philharmonic Society for pursuing studies abroad.
 She chose to spend seven weeks in Oslo in early 2017, working with renowned soloist Tine Thing Helseth and trumpeters from the Oslo Philharmonic Orchestra and Den Norske Opera.
 As a Britten-Pears Young Artist, Imogen also spent a week in November 2017 at Snape Maltings, receiving solo masterclasses from world-famous trumpeter Håkan Hardenberger.

-Recent orchestral highlights for Imogen comprise performing with the Academy of St Martin in the Fields, Royal Philharmonic Orchestra, Manchester Camerata and the City of Birmingham Symphony Orchestra and Dublin’s RTÉ National Symphony Orchestra.
+Recent orchestral highlights for Imogen comprise performing with the Academy of St Martin in the Fields, Royal Philharmonic Orchestra, Manchester Camerata, City of Birmingham Symphony Orchestra and Dublin’s RTÉ National Symphony Orchestra.
 Imogen is also an alumna of Southbank Sinfonia and a regular deputy for The Phantom of the Opera in the West-End.
 So far this year, Imogen has given World Premiere performances of two concertos, written for her by Aleksandr Brusentsev (Ensemble Eroica, January 2018) and Leo Geyer (Wimbledon Symphony Orchestra, June 2018).